bioinformatics-workshop/Intro-to-R-ggplot2-2025/README.md

 # Requirements
 Attendees should have a laptop (Mac or PC) to follow along in the workshop.
 If you don’t have a laptop, you can check one out at the [Tomas Rivera](https://library.ucr.edu/libraries/tomas-rivera-library) or [Orbach Science Library](https://library.ucr.edu/libraries/orbach-science-library).
 Go to the library circulation desk for more information.

-**Mac Users:** The MacOS have a built-in terminal program for the command line interface and requires no additional software installation.

-**PC Users:** The WinOS does not automatically come with a terminal/shell system pre-installed.
-For Windows 10 and 11 users, you can follow the instructions in this [link](https://itsfoss.com/install-bash-on-windows/) to install the Linux Bash Shell onto your system.